 Most commonly a high percentage of children with autism, learning disabilities, ADHD, OCD and other developmental delays will have sensory difficulties, alongside other children who do not have a formal diagnosis.

 Sensory integration therapy uses play activities in ways designed to change how the brain reacts to touch, sound, sight and movement.

-We are able to assess your child using Ayres Sensory Integration approach using sensory assessment and can provide intervention using mobile equipment in and around Leeds.
+We are able to assess your child using Ayres Sensory Integration approach using sensory assessment and can provide intervention within our dedicated therapy space in North Leeds.

 You may of heard of Developmental co-ordination disorder (DCD).
 This has been suggested to be a subcomponent of praxis difficulties meaning it could be linked to a dysfunctional sensory foundation (as discussed above).
 In some cases there are children who have a functional sensory foundation and have difficulties with the pure motor components of completing an activity, and who would require a different approach for intervention.

 Butterflies Occupational Therapy will complete a comprehensive assessment based on your young persons / adolescents everyday difficulties.